Inflation and Primordial Black Holes: PBH formation in the early universe

 where we make use of Eq. \eqref{pbhmvsk} to relate $T_{\rm eq}/T_{\rm f}$ to the mass of PBH at formation, and as before we assume $g_*(T) = g_s (T)$.
 Finally, plugging \eqref{afovaeq} in \eqref{beta0}, and implementing Planck measurements on $\Omega_{\rm dm}$ \eqref{OmDM} and $\Omega_{m}$ (see Eq. \eqref{PP}), we directly relate the PBH abundance at formation, $\beta$, to their present-day fraction $f_{\rm pbh}$, in terms of the PBH mass at formation: \beq \beta \simeq 1.33 \times 10^{-9} \left(\fr{\gamma}{0.2}\right)^{-1/2} \left(\frac{g_{*}\left(T_{\rm f}\right)}{106.75}\right)^{-1 / 12} \left(\fr{M^{(\rm f)}_{\rm pbh}}{M_{\odot}}\right)^{1/2}\, f_{\rm pbh}\,. \eeq Therefore, we learn that in the case when PBH abundance account for the total DM density today, $f_{\rm pbh} \to 1$, the fraction of the total density in the form of PBHs ($\beta$) at the time of their formation takes extremely small values, when considering an interesting range of masses $M^{(\rm f)}_{\rm pbh}$.
 This situation reflects the fact that PBH formation in the early universe is a very rare event.
 There is also another way to parametrize $\beta$ in terms of (relative) number of collapsing regions to form PBHs.
 This approach is especially useful to relate the PBH abundance to the statistical properties of primordial fluctuations as we discuss below.

 {\bf Collapse fraction of PBHs at formation}

-PBHs can form in RDU, provided that the fractional over-density associated with the characteristic scale of perturbations is larger than the threshold $\delta > \delta_{\rm c}$.
-The PBH abundance can then be interpreted as the fraction $\beta$ of such local regions (with respect to the total density) in the universe at the time of horizon re-entry.
+The PBH abundance at formation can be also interpreted as the fraction $\beta$ of local regions in the universe that has a density larger than a certain threshold.
 The standard treatment of estimating $\beta$ is based on the so-called Press-Schechter model of gravitational collapse, widely used in the literature on large-scale structure formation \cite{Press:1973iz} \footnote{ Contrarily to the original approach by Press-Schechter \cite{Press:1973iz}, we do not take into account a symmetry factor of 2 in the right hand side of \eqref{beta} that accounts for all the mass in the universe, since it is not clear whether such a factor makes sense when considering non-symmetric PDFs of $\delta$ (\eg non-Gaussian cases).
 Furthermore, the error introduced by omitting this factor is comparable with the other uncertainties in the computation of $\beta$ such as fraction of horizon mass which collapse to form a PBH (see \eg \cite{Evans:1994pj,Niemeyer:1997mt,Koike:1995jm}). },